mrange/T4JsonSerializer/README.md

 [Interactive chart for number of times GC executed](pages/collects.html)

-As with the CPU time spent the hard coded, t4 generated and the source generated serializer has similar memory properties due to almost identical code.
+As with the CPU time spent the hard coded, T4 generated and the source generated serializer has similar memory properties due to almost identical code.

 For the deserializer the T4 generated code does better than classic JsonSerializer or source generated especially for smaller collections.
 Reasons unknown.

 ## Testing

-Testing the generator is rather simple when using property based testing.
+Testing the generator can be quite easy when using property based testing.

-Property based testing is identifying properties in code that should always hold and a library like `FsCheck` then generates random test cases.
+Property based testing is identifying properties in code that should always hold true and a library like `FsCheck` then generates random test cases.

 When it comes to serializers a property that is easy to understand and gives value is that if you serialize C# objects to JSON and back the deserialized objects should be value equal to original objects.